website

 The Eye of Horus, as the name suggests, is the eye of the eagle-headed god Horus, also known as the Eye of True Knowledge and the Egyptian Uga Eye.
 It is one of the three most common symbols in Egyptian history.
 Representing the all-seeing eye, it was widely depicted on amulets and coffins [2].

 The right eye of Horus symbolizes the intact sun.
 According to legend, Horus defeated Seth and the right eye symbolizes the power to avoid pain and overcome evil.
 The left eye of Horus symbolizes the defective moon.
 According to legend, Horus dedicated his left eye to Osiris.
-Thus, the left eye also has the function of distinguishing between good and evil, and defending health and happiness.
+Thus, the left eye also distinguishes between good and evil, and defends health and happiness.
 The ancient Egyptians also believed that Horus' left eye had the power to resurrect the dead.

 Horus' right eye depicts the sun and his left eye depicts the moon, which symbolizes Horus’ rule of the heavens.